2019 FIFA Beach Soccer World Cup qualification (UEFA)

 The 2019 FIFA Beach Soccer World Cup qualifiers for UEFA was a beach soccer tournament contested by European men's national teams who are members of UEFA that determined the five nations from Europe that qualified to the 2019 FIFA Beach Soccer World Cup in Paraguay.

 The event, organised by Beach Soccer Worldwide (BSWW) in cooperation with local entities, the Russian Football Union (RFU), Russian Ministry of Sport (RMoS) and the Government of Moscow, took place in Moscow, Russia from 19–27 July 2019.
 This also marked the first edition of the event to officially be under the patronage of UEFA, including the confederation's financial support.

 The tournament was a multi-stage competition, consisting of a first group stage, knockout round, second group stage and finishing with placement matches.

 Poland were the defending champions but were eliminated from title-winning contention in the second group stage, ultimately finishing seventh.
-The competition was won by hosts Russia who, along with Italy, Belarus, Switzerland and Portugal, earned qualification to the World Cup by finishing in the top five (with the Belorussian team notably qualifying for the first time).
+The competition was won by hosts Russia who, along with Italy, Belarus, Switzerland and Portugal, earned qualification to the World Cup by finishing in the top five (with the Belarusian team notably qualifying for the first time).